 Prosecution rebuttal.
 The prosecutor offers evidence to refute the defense case.

 Settling on jury instructions.
-The prosecution and defense get together with the judge and craft a final set of instructions that the judge will give the jury.
+The prosecution and defense get together with the judge and determine a final set of instructions that the judge will give the jury.

 Prosecution closing argument.
 The prosecution makes its closing argument, summarizing the evidence as the prosecution sees it and explaining why the jury should render a guilty verdict.

 Defense closing argument.
-The defense makes its closing argument, summarizing the evidence as the defense sees it and explaining why the jury should render a not guilty verdict -- or at least a guilty verdict on a lesser charge.
+The defense's counterpart to the prosecutor's closing argument.
+The lawyer explains why the jury should render a "not guilty" verdict—or at least a guilty verdict on only a lesser charge.

 Prosecution rebuttal.
-The prosecution has the last word, if it chooses to do so, and again argues that the jury has credible evidence that supports a finding of guilty.
+The prosecution has the last word, if it chooses to take it, and again argues that the jury has credible evidence that supports a finding of guilty.

 Jury instructions.
 The judge instructs the jury about what law to apply to the case and how to carry out its duties.
 (Some judges "preinstruct" juries, reciting instructions before closing argument or even at the outset of trial.)

 Jury deliberations.
 The jury deliberates and tries to reach a verdict.
-When defendants are charged with serious felonies, all jurors must agree on a verdict (the jury must be unanimous).
-Some states allow for non-unanimous verdicts (for example, if 10 out of 12 jurors agree on a verdict) in less serious misdemeanor cases.
-If less than the requisite number of jurors agrees on a verdict, a jury is "hung" and a case may be retried.
+Juries must be unanimous.
+If less than the requisite number of jurors agrees on a verdict, the jury is "hung" and the case may be retried.

 Denial of post-trial motions.
 Almost always, the judge denies the defense post-trial motions.